* Was a leader of the Clinton-Gore presidential campaigns in Wisconsin in 1992 & 1996

 Michael Goldfarb, former online editor for The Weekly Standard, writes that Rosenthal, who places most of the blame for the Mideast conflict squarely on Israel’s shoulders, believes it is important “to distinguish between the good progressive Jews who are not living on Palestinian land and the Israeli Jews who are committing daily atrocities in the name of colonialism and occupation.”
 [Those are Goldfarb’s words.]

 On November 23, 2009, Rosenthal was sworn into office as the head of President Barack Obama’s Office to Monitor and Combat Anti-Semitism — a position popularly known as “Anti-Semitism Czar.”
+Her term ended in 2012.
 Rosenthal had first met Obama in 1996 when he was gaining the support of the Marxist political coalition known as the New Party for his Illinois state senate campaign.
 Rosenthal’s husband, Richard Phelps, was an executive from Madison, Wisconsin who worked closely with Joel Rogers, a co-founder of the New Party.

 In December 2009 Rosenthal criticized Israel’s Jewish ambassador to the U.S., Michael Oren, for having disparaged J Street.
 She told Israel’s leftwing daily Haaretz that Oren’s statements against J Street were “most unfortunate,” and that Oren, who had declined J Street’s invitation to speak at its October conference, “would have learned a lot” by participating.